15 Web 3.0 ideas for B2B marketers

 In a recent post, Why B2B Folks Need To Learn About Web 3.0 Now, I tried to answer the question posed in the SEO-friendly headline.
 It boiled down to this:

-- Because this blockchain/crypto/NFT/DeFi/Metaverse stuff is real – and will change everything.
+- Because this blockchain/crypto/NFT/DeFi/Metaverse stuff is real – and will eventually change everything.

-- Because it will eventually disrupt your company and market – as decentralized models displace centralized ones; as trust becomes something you can code for; and as ownership of digital things becomes second-nature.
+- Because it may well disrupt your company and market – as decentralized (and hybrid) models displace centralized ones; as trust becomes something you can code for; and as ownership of digital things becomes second-nature.

-- Because it’s creating a gazillion opportunities – for the imaginative, the bold and, let’s face it, the lucky.
+- Because it’s creating a gazillion opportunities – for the imaginative, the bold and, let’s face it, the lucky, greedy, dishonest and shameful.

 - Because it’s fun AF – if you like learning new things and watching innovation explode in every direction (reader, I sure do).